Resource Definitions

 Viewing the Resource Definition List

-1. Click on Operation Hub in the left-hand sidebar.
+in the left-hand sidebar. - Select the

-2. Select the Resource Definitions tab to view the list of resource definitions.
+tab to view the list of resource definitions.

 Viewing Resource Definition Details

-2. Locate the resource definition you wish to view and click on its name to open its detailed page.
+in the left-hand sidebar to access the list of resource definitions. - Locate the resource definition you wish to view and click on its name to open its detailed page.

 Creating a Resource Definition

-3. Click Save to finalize the creation.
+to finalize the creation.

 Deleting a Resource Definition

-1. Go to Operation Hub -> Resource Definitions in the left-hand sidebar to view the list of resource definitions.
+in the left-hand sidebar to view the list of resource definitions. - Identify the resource definition you intend to delete.

 Resource Definition Matching Rules